WhiteHatInspector/emailGuesser/README.md

 Username: Insert any known username of the target (only one).
 You can also input "no" if you don't know any username.

 Add extra e-mail formats: Use static or dynamic formats for the username of the e-mail (part of e-mail before the @ symbol).
-This option will add usernames to an already pre-configured list in the script (see table below for pre-configured usernames) If you want to add static formats just input them (e.g. josmi94) but if you want to use dynamic formats then use any structure containing the following:
+This option will add usernames to an already pre-configured list in the script (see link below for pre-configured usernames table)
+If you want to add static formats just input them (e.g. josmi94) but if you want to use dynamic formats then use any structure containing the following:
 - f!! (first char of the target's first name),